sekogan/webdriverxx/README.md

 - Lightweight dependencies:
     - [libcurl](http://curl.haxx.se/libcurl/),
     - [picojson](https://github.com/kazuho/picojson).
+- Can be used with any testing framework.
 - Linux, Mac and Windows.
 - clang (3.4), GCC (4.6) and Visual Studio (2010).

 ## More examples

+`#include <webdriverxx/webdriver.h>` and `using namespace webdriverxx` are assumed in all examples.

 ### Navigate browser